Blue Farm Wines

 Anne Moller-Racke’s Pinot Noirs represent the diversity of Sonoma County’s winegrowing regions.

 A small winery with an impressive pedigree, Blue Farm Wines produces Pinot Noir and Chardonnay from vineyards throughout Sonoma County.
-These vineyards include Anne Katherina on the small Carneros District estate of winery owner Anne Moller-Racke.
+These vineyards include the Anne Katherina Vineyard on the small Carneros District estate of winery owner Anne Moller-Racke.

 Vineyard, Mountain Views